netj/3x/runner/README.md

 `plan` list and clean up their intermediate data.
 Otherwise, for executing runs, it must update the intermediate data of their run directories with current data.

+This handler should not assume the environment variables `$targetDir` and `$target` will be defined as it is invoked, and they must be inferred by the handler itself from its intermediate data when necessary.

 ### queue-changed